-In Spore, using a planet buster will cause nearby space-faring races to go hostile with you, except the Grox, who will become more friendly toward you.
+In Spore, using Gravitation Wave, Fanatical Frenzy, or a Planet Buster will cause nearby space-faring races to go hostile with you, except the Grox, who will become more friendly toward you.

 In Crackdown, you will immediately draw aggro (and a lot of gunfire) from Peacekeepers (police) if you shoot them or any civilians.
 Hitting them with your car reduces your Driving stat.
 It's entirely possible to have the cops and the gangsters pissed at you at the same time.

 In fact, one particular racing mission specifically requires the player to drive at top speed through an artificially congested area, making it impossible not to run over pedestrians or Peacekeepers, at which point the game spawns far more Peacekeepers than usual.
 The point of the race then becomes surviving long enough to get to the final checkpoint.

 In inFAMOUS, you have six Karma Ranks, three for Good and three for Evil.
 If you get the third Evil rank, Infamous, the pedestrians may suddenly decide to attack you by either punching and kicking, or throwing rocks at you.

 On the flipside, if you decide to give into your more saintly ways and get your karma all the way up the good alignment, the thrown rocks will suddenly be striking your enemies instead, not to mention you'll have more opportunities to gain more experience and be tipped off to enemy ambushes.